mikaelvesavuori/gitmetrix/README.md

 #### Required

-- `custom.config.accountNumber`: Your AWS account number.
+- `custom.config.awsAccountNumber`: Your AWS account number.
-- `custom.config.authToken`: The "API key" or authorization token you want to use to secure your service.
+- `custom.config.apiKey`: The "API key" or authorization token you want to use to secure your service.

 Note that all unit tests use a separate authorization token that you don't have to care about in regular use.

 #### Optional

 - `custom.config.maxDateRange`: This defaults to `30` but can be changed.
+- `custom.config.maxLifeInDays`: This defaults to `90` but can be changed.
 - `custom.config.tableName`: This defaults to `gitmetrix` but can be changed.

 #### Environment variables

 - `REGION`: The AWS region you want to use.
 Takes the value from `provider.region`.
 - `TABLE_NAME`: The DynamoDB table name you want to use.
 Takes the value from `custom.config.tableName`.
-- `AUTH_TOKEN`: Only available in the authorizer function.
-Takes the value from `custom.config.authToken`.
+- `API_KEY`: Only available in the authorizer function.
+Takes the value from `custom.config.apiKey`.

 ## Running locally